 I have an ongoing research program that examines how the hydrology of southern Michigan wetlands controls their biogeochemical and ecological characteristics, and how hydrological changes resulting from our changing climate may alter these ecosystems.
 A CAREER grant from NSF launched me into this research area.
 The area around KBS is excellent for comparative studies of wetlands because of the great diversity of these ecosystems.
 We have a large database of comprehensive hydrochemical variables in wetland waters that we are currently analyzing.

 We became interested in alternative nitrogen uptake processes, and my former PhD student Amy Burgin spearheaded our research on these processes in wetlands and streams.
-Another PhD student, Lauren Kinsman, is tackling the biogeochemistry of sediment phosphorus release in lakes and wetlands, funded by NSF.
-Related to this work and to the LINX project is an ongoing investigation of biogeochemical processes in wetlands that experience hydrological through-flow, such as impoundments along stream courses, led by my postdoc Jon O'Brien, who is now at the University of Canterbury in New Zealand.
+Another PhD student, Lauren Kinsman, tackled the biogeochemistry of sediment phosphorus release in lakes and wetlands, funded by NSF.
+Related to this work and to the LINX project was an investigation of biogeochemical processes in wetlands that experience hydrological through-flow, such as impoundments along stream courses, led by my postdoc Jon O'Brien, who is now at the University of Canterbury in New Zealand.

 Zebra mussel invasions of Michigan lakes